nhm38/ECE4960/lab1-page.md

 {% include youtube.html video="j4tkVlPPoTI" %}

-I used an [online tone generator](https://onlinetonegenerator.com/) on my phone to play a frequnecy at 440 Hz.
+I used an [online tone generator](https://onlinetonegenerator.com/) on my phone to play a frequency at 440 Hz.
 You can see the microphone picks up a value that's close to that frequency.